tomkerkhove/Sello/README.md

 |:rotating_light: **Security**                                                                        |
 |-----------------------------------------------------------------------------------------------------|
 | For the sake of the demo there are some gaps in API security:<ul><li>Physical API has no authentication and authorization</li><li>Physical API is publically reachable</li><li>No security between Azure API Management & the physical API</li></ul>This is not safe for production workloads and thus not recommended.|

+You can find the details of the setup [here](./docs/api-management-setup.md).

 ### Automating Azure API Management
 We are currently automatically importing the Swagger specification for both the public & management API.